-Here is a bit of information to help you navigate Sona.
-You will use Sona to complete the research requirement for your class.
+Here is a bit of information to help you navigate Sona, the online Psychology Experiment and Registration System you will use to complete the research requirement for your class.

 - Requesting an Account